 At Hayes Law Office, experienced lawyers are available to answer your questions with relevance to your legal situation.
 Meanwhile, see brief answers to some questions clients often ask about DUI, below:

-Can I apply for specialized driving privileges if my license is suspended for an OWI?
+Can I apply for specialized driving privileges if my license is suspended for a DUI?

 Yes.
 A court may grant you permission to drive only to work or school and back, or to drive only within a limited distance.
 You may need to use an interlock device or meet other requirements.
 A skilled defense attorney can make your case for an arrangement that allows you to work, study or meet other obligations.